Columnar White Pine

 Columnar White Pine is an evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This tree will require occasional maintenance and upkeep.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

 Columnar White Pine is recommended for the following landscape applications;

 - Vertical Accent

 Planting & Growing

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
-It is not particular as to soil type or pH, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
+It is not particular as to soil type or pH.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 This is a selection of a native North American species.